 Depending on the model and kite measure, the wind range of a modern kite can vary between 10 and 15 knots.

-Is it easy to go from windsurf to kiteboarding?
+Is it easy to go from windsurfing to kiteboarding?

 The learning curve is also much quicker.
 About 80% of kiters can jump and make tricks very soon after starting to kiteboard.
-With windsurf, this can take years.
+With windsurfing, this can take years.